Mary2021/recipePage/README.md

 Users could:

-- see recipe lists on different categories
+- See recipe lists on different categories
-- look up selected recipe detiles
+- Look up selected recipe details
 - Go back to a previous step
 - View the optimal layout for the interface depending on their device's screen size